Section of Public Health

 - systems approaches/complex policy evaluation

 I recently completed the ‘Four Nations Study’ - as part of a team working with the Association of the Directors of Public Health: a comparative systems review and policy analysis of public health across the four countries of the UK.
-I have also completed work on a long-term evaluation of a community empowerment initiative in England Big Lottery's Big Local initiative in England, as part of team within the National Institute for Health Research (NIHR) School for Public Health Research, to understand how collective community control might be generated within more disadvantaged communities in order to improve health and wellbeing.
+I have also completed work on a long-term evaluation of a community empowerment initiative in England Big Lottery's Big Local initiative as part of team within the National Institute for Health Research (NIHR) School for Public Health Research, to understand how communities develop collective capabilities to exert control and influence in ways that could improve health and wellbeing.